 3 to 6 Keywords must be provided for indexing and information retrieval.

-Line drawings and structures should be made using suitable software like ChemDraw, IsisDraw, etc. Lines must be sufficiently thick for reduction to a half or third of the original size (0.3 mm for axes and 0.6 mm for curves are suggested).
+Line drawings and structures should be made using suitable software like ChemDraw, IsisDraw, etc. Lines must be sufficiently thick to reduce to half or a third of the original size (0.3 mm for axes and 0.6 mm for curves are suggested).

 Symbols and equations should be carefully checked by authors for correctness in the manuscript and also in the PDF file prepared by Editorial Manager.

 Equations must be clearly written, each on its own line, well separated from the text.
 All equations must be numbered consecutively in Arabic numerals.
-Authors must check wherever special characters (Greek letters, vector, tensor, matrix etc. symbols) are used.
+Authors must check wherever special characters (Greek letters, vectors, tensor, matrix, etc. symbols) are used.
 For example, vectors must be in bold letters.
-If special characters are used extensively then an explanatory table of Symbols in a separate page is recommended.
+If special characters are used extensively, an explanatory table of Symbols on a separate page is recommended.